Data Cube Overview

 To use Data Cube, you must perform some configurations from the CommCell Console.
-For information about setting up Data Cube, see Administrator Configurations for Data Cube.
+For information about setting up Data Cube, see Giving End-Users Access to Data Cube.

 After you administrator has setup Data Cube, you can access Data Cube from the Web Console.
 For information about getting started with Data Cube as an end-user, see Getting Started with Data Cube.

 Last modified: 3/6/2020 8:52:34 PM